benperk/AzureFunctionConsumer/labFiles/README.md

-<span style="color:red"> **Warning** </span>: DO NOT use the content in these folders as examples for real use, they are intentionally broken and are used for debuggin labs.
+**Warning**: DO NOT use the content in these folders as examples for real use scenarios, they are intentionally broken and are used for debugging and training purposes.